Science of Painting: Choosing the Right Paint and Application Method

 When choosing paint, there are a few factors to consider:

-The drying time varies—oil paints with drying oil take longer in cold or humid conditions, while acrylic polymers in water-based paints dry quickly as water evaporates.
+Drying times vary—oil paints are slower, especially in cold or humid environments, whereas water-based paints dry quickly as water evaporates.

 Q&A: Understanding Paint Composition and Application